gMedAI-Lab/GAViKO/README.md

-### GAViKO: 3D ViT fine-tuning and prompting for medical image classification
+### GAViKO: GAViKO: Gated Adaptive Vision Transformer for MRI-based Knee Osteoarthritis Prediction using Dynamically Weighted Prompt Tuning and Local-Global Context Fusion

 GAViKO is a PyTorch-based framework for 3D medical image classification built on top of Vision Transformers (ViT).
 It supports multiple parameter-efficient fine-tuning (PEFT) and prompting strategies for 3D inputs (e.g., volumetric MRI saved as `.npz`).